Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Introduction

 \section{Introduction}

-Games on graphs play a crucial role in the control fields and cyber-physical system (CPS) design~\cite{tushar2023survey}, offering a powerful framework for analyzing and designing systems that interact with their environments dynamically.
-Within this framework, game-based controllers leverage principles from game theory to effectively manage interactions between systems and their environments.
-Particularly, control problems are modeled as two-player games between the controller and the environment.
-While the controller player aims to influence the system's behavior to achieve desired objectives, the environment player introduces uncertainties and external influences that challenge the controller's decisions.
+Games on graphs are fundamental in control theory and cyber-physical system (CPS) design~\cite{DBLP:journals/access/TusharYSNASP23}, providing a robust framework for analyzing and developing systems that dynamically interact with their environments.
+In this context, game-based controllers apply game theory principles to effectively manage interactions between systems and their environments.
+Control problems are often represented as two-player games between the controller and the environment~\cite{DBLP:journals/access/TusharYSNASP23, DBLP:journals/arcras/MardenS18, DBLP:journals/automatica/LvXJLY24, DBLP:journals/tac/PruekprasertUK16}: the controller player aims at influencing the system's behavior toward its specified objectives, and the environment player introduces uncertainties and external factors that challenge the controller's decision-making.

-\textit{Stochastic games} expand upon the traditional two-player game model by incorporating probabilistic transitions to represent uncertainty about system process evolution.
-Conceptually termed as ``2.5''-player games, stochastic games feature two main players and an additional player, often referred to as the ``0.5'' player, which represents the stochastic or random nature of the environment.
-In these games, players must design strategies that account for both the strategies of their opponents and the probabilistic transitions.
-Stochastic games find applications across various fields including theoretical computer science, especially in the analysis of probabilistic systems and programs.
+\emph{Stochastic games} extend the conventional two-player game framework by introducing probabilistic transitions to capture uncertainty in system dynamics.
+Conceptually referred to as ``2.5''-player games, stochastic games involve two primary players along with an additional ``0.5'' player, representing the random or stochastic behavior of the environment.
+Under this setting, players must develop strategies that consider both their opponents' actions and the probabilistic transitions.
+While stochastic games can capture only limited aspects of uncertainty---due to finite random choices---they nonetheless provide an expressive framework for modeling probabilistic and nondeterministic behaviors in control systems.
+Consequently, they are widely applied in various domains\change{~\cite{DBLP:journals/access/TusharYSNASP23, DBLP:journals/arcras/MardenS18, DBLP:journals/ejcon/SvorenovaK16}}, particularly in system control and theoretical computer science, where they are used to analyze probabilistic systems and programs.